RobFairclough/tryhackme/toolsrus/notes.md

 ### What is the server version?
 Hint says to look in nikto output but haven't spotted anything in here yet..
+Got myself too focussed on scanning port 1234, turns out the server in question is port 80. command used: nikto -id bob:bubbles -h http://10.10.170.249:80

 ### What version of Apache-Coyote is this service using?
 This info was in the nikto output - 1.1

 ### Use Metasploit to exploit the service and get a shell on the system.
 WHat user did you get a shell as?
+moving over to msf room

 ### What text is in the file /root/flag.txt